Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 ### Large data sets and 64-bit Excel

 The 64-bit version of Excel 2010 is not constrained to 2 GB of RAM like 32-bit applications.
 Therefore, 64-bit Excel 2010 enables users to create much larger workbooks.
 64-bit Windows enables a larger addressable memory capacity, and 64-bit Excel is designed to take advantage of that capacity.
-For example, users are able to fill more of the grid with data than was possible in previous versions of Excel.
+For example, users can fill more of the grid with data than was possible in previous versions of Excel.
 As more RAM is added to the computer, Excel uses that additional memory, allows larger and larger workbooks, and scales with the amount of RAM available.

 In addition, because 64-bit Excel enables larger data sets, both 32-bit and 64-bit Excel 2010 introduce improvements to common large data set tasks such as entering and filling down data, sorting, filtering, and copying and pasting data.
 Memory usage is also optimized to be more efficient, in both the 32-bit and 64-bit versions of Excel.